-Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Notes:
+Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period)

-(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires the FOD ensure that detainees are provided instructions on how they can privately report incidents of sexual abuse or assault, retaliation for reporting sexual abuse or assault, or staff neglect or violations of responsibilities that may have contributed to such incidents to ERO personnel.
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires "the FOD ensure that detainees are provided instructions on how they can privately report incidents of sexual abuse or assault, retaliation for reporting sexual abuse or assault, or staff neglect or violations of responsibilities that may have contributed to such incidents to ERO personnel.
 The FOD shall implement procedures for personnel to accept reports made verbally, in writing, anonymously, and from third parties and promptly document any verbal reports.
-The FOD is also required to ensure that detainees are provided with instructions on how they can contact the DHS Office of the Inspector General (OIG) or, as appropriate, another public or private entity which is able to receive and immediately forward detainee reports of sexual abuse or assault to agency officials to confidentially and, if desired, anonymously, report these incidents.
-As noted in 115.116, the Auditor interviewed an intake DO, who confirmed during the detainee intake process that the detainees are informed of the sexual abuse reporting information in their native language, through use of an interpreter when the detainee is LEP.
-During the onsite tour of the intake area, where detainees are held, the Auditor observed telephones and postings in English and Spanish providing telephone numbers for the DHS OIG, Detention Reporting and Information Line (DRIL), and consulate offices.
-The Auditor tested the DHS OIG telephone line on two of the three telephones maintained for detainees in the hold room area without the use of a PIN and found them operational.
-The interviews with the five ISSA staff and two DO staff confirmed that each would accept any allegation of sexual assault no matter how it was received and that all verbal allegations would be put in writing.
-There were no allegations reported during the audit period.
+The FOD shall ensure that detainees are provided with instructions on how they can contact the DHS Office of the Inspector General (OIG) or, as appropriate, another public or private entity which is able to receive and immediately forward detainee reports of sexual abuse or assault to agency officials to confidentially and, if desired, anonymously, report these incidents."
+Detainees processed during intake at the ADHR are informed through the SAA pamphlet specifically about reporting allegations of sexual assault.
+During the onsite tour of the intake area and six hold rooms, the Auditor observed telephones and postings in English and Spanish providing telephone numbers for the DHS OIG, Detention Reporting and Information Line (DRIL), and consulate offices.
+The Auditor tested the DHS OIG telephone line on two telephones and found them inoperable on the first day of the site visit.
+The telephones were repaired allowing detainee use without a PIN.
+The interviews with the ADHR staff confirmed that each would accept any allegations reported at the ADHR during the audit period.
+The detainee interviews confirmed their knowledge of how to report allegations of sexual abuse if needed.